AlexGatz/thinking-thoughts/README.md

 To use this you must add your own credentials.js file with a username and password and also change the url to match your mongodb (I used mLab).
 Afterwards you can run the server by simply typing `npm run dev` per usual after installing the dependencies of course.

 ## Description
 I wanted to come up with a super simple project where I could learn a combination of aspects of web development that I wanted to imporove upon.
-Also I wanted to learn how to play with next js (which isn't that different than just using react but there certainly are some major differences).
+Also I wanted to learn how to implement with next js (which isn't that different than just using react but there certainly are some major differences).

 Essentially, I wanted to learn how to tie together a basic front end that handles stacking components from bottom to top of a cleanly styled page.
 Each component woudl just be a sort of "post" that contains information stored on a remote database.